mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 Though there is a steep increase in density at the highest elevation range, this increase is not monotonic across all ranges of increasing elevation suggesting that density may not be explained by elevation alone.

-Note that how one chooses to tessellate a surface can have an influence on the resulting density values.
-For example, dividing the elevation into *equal area* sub-regions produces different density values.
+It's important to note that how one _chooses_ to tessellate a surface can have an influence on the resulting density distribution.
+For example, dividing the elevation into *equal area* sub-regions produces the following density values.

 <div class="figure">
 <img src="11-Point-Patterns_files/figure-html/f11-quad05-1.png" alt="Same analysis as last figure using different sub-regions.
 Note the difference in density values." width="576" />
 <p class="caption">(\#fig:f11-quad05)Same analysis as last figure using different sub-regions.
 Note the difference in density values.</p>
 </div>

+While the high density in the western part of the study area remains, the density values to the east are no longer consistent across the other three regions.

+The quadrat analysis approach has its advantages in that it is easy to compute and interpret however, it does suffer from the [modifiable areal unit problem](https://mgimond.github.io/Spatial/pitfalls-to-avoid.html#maup) (MAUP) as highlighted in the last two examples.
+Another density based approach that will be explored next (and that is less susceptible to the MAUP) is the kernel density.

 #### Kernel density

 The kernel density approach is an extension of the quadrat method: Like the quadrat density, the kernel approach computes a localized density for subsets of the study area, but unlike its quadrat density counterpart, the sub-regions overlap one another providing a *moving* sub-region window.
 This moving window is defined by a **kernel**.
-Unlike its quadrat density counterpart, the kernel density approach generates a grid of density values whose cell size is smaller than that of the kernel window.
-Each cell is assigned the density value computed for the kernel window centered on that cell.
-Many software applications will usually generate a raster output to store the density values.
+The kernel density approach generates a grid of density values whose cell size is smaller than that of the kernel window.
+Each cell is assigned the density value computed for the kernel window _centered_ on that cell.

 A kernel not only defines the shape and size of the window, but it can also *weight* the points following a well defined kernel function.
-The simplest of functions is a **basic kernel** where each point in the kernel window is assigned equal weight.
+The simplest function is a **basic kernel** where each point in the kernel window is assigned equal weight.

 <div class="figure">
 <img src="11-Point-Patterns_files/figure-html/f11-kernel01-1.png" alt="An example of a basic 3x3 kernel density map (ArcGIS calls this a point density map) where each point is assigned an equal weight.
 For example, the second cell from the top and left (i.e. centered at location x=1.5 and y =8.5) has one point within a 3x3 unit (pixel) region and thus has a local density of 1/9 = 0.11." width="672" />